prabk123/todo-recording-app/README.md

 ### List, create, update and remove todos.

 The state of the "to dos" is managed by Redux.
 I created a modal to add and update "to dos".
-On submiting the form within the modal, either an `addToDo()` or `updateToDo()` action creator is called in Redux causing the state to update.
+On submitting the form within the modal, either an `addToDo()` or `updateToDo()` action creator is called in Redux causing the state to update.

 For removing todos I added a delete button in the top right hand corder of each listed "to do".
 This button appears when the "to do" in question is hovered over.
 Once the button is clicked a `removeToDo()` action creator will be called within Redux, updating the state to remove the specific to do.